justend29/CppProjectCreator/README.md

 # cpp_proj

-DON'T USE THIS.
-Not a flexible tool, it's all stuffed into a single file, and the CMake generation isn't fantastic.
+DON'T USE THIS for real projects.
+Not a flexible tool, stuffed 500 lines of bash into a single file, and the CMake generation isn't fantastic, nor is any CI/CD or package management included.
 Just a fun little activity, really.

 Generates the project structure and default files to run, build, and test C++ projects.